funnybrum/GSMRemote/README.md

 ### 6 January 2018
 Added the circuit for monitoring the external voltage.
 This is done by 2 resistors acting as voltage divider.
 The resistors are 55K and 4.3K.
 This should be consuming around 0.2mA at 12V.
 Since the resitance is a bit too high for reliable analog measurments a capacitor of 220nF was added between the analog pin and the ground.
 The result is quite stable external voltage reading.

+Also started using the LowPower library to replace the delays with low power delays.
+The Arduino power consumption seems to be ~1.5mA @ 12V after this.